Detection at a constant probability of false alarm (PVLT)

 cfar = EngeePhased.CFARDetector(NumTrainingCells=20,NumGuardCells=2);

-In this detector, we use 20 training cells and 2 guard cells.
-This means that there are 10 training cells and 1 guard cell on each side of the CUT.
-As mentioned above, if we assume that the signal comes from a quadratic law detector without pulse integration, the threshold can be calculated based on the number of training cells and the desired false alarm probability.
-Assuming that the desired false alarm probability is 0.001, we can configure the CFAR detector as follows to allow for this calculation.
+In this detector, we use 20 training and 2 protective cells.
+This means that there are 10 training cells and 1 safety cell on each side of the CUT.
+As mentioned above, if we assume that the signal comes from a detector with a quadratic law without pulse integration, the threshold can be calculated based on the number of training cells and the desired probability of a false alarm.
+Assuming that the desired false alarm probability is 0.001, we can configure the CFAR detector as follows so that this calculation can be performed.

 exp_pfa = 1e-3 # вероятность ложной тревоги